-2This is called the E-step, or Expectation step, for the following reason: it's common to represent the mixture component z with a 1-of-K encoding, i.e. a K-dimensional vector where the kth component is 1 if the data point is assigned to cluster k, and zero otherwise.
+$^{1}$ This is called the Expectation step for the following reason: it's common to represent the mixture component z with a 1-of-K encoding.
 In this representation, the responsibilities are simply the expectations of the latent variables.

 Generally, it takes a modest number of iterations (e.g. 20-50) to get close to a local optimum.
 Now let's derive the E-M algorithm for Gaussian mixture models.